-You can get more information on asthma at
+You can get more information on Asthma at the Asthma UK website.

 These clinics are held twice a month on alternate weeks (Wednesday mornings).
 The Surgery will be in contact (either by telephone or a letter will be sent) when your child's immunisations are due.
 The immunisations are administered by the Practice Nurse.
 Please call on 01935 434000 if you have any questions.

 For School Leavers Immunisations, you will receive a card from the Patient Practitioner Service informing you that the injections are due, but then you must ring the Surgery and book an appointment with the Practice Nurse for this.

 If you want more information about Immunisations why have a look at our Immunisations page.

 We all feel low or down at times,but sometimes problems can become worse and affect our day to day lives.
 You may feel alone or panicky, find yourself crying a lot, find difficulty doing every day tasks or not getting so much pleasure out of life.
 You may feel like nothing can de done to help you feel better.
 If you feel like this and would like support, please contact your GP.

 Your GP may refer you to Talking Therapies Service.This is a new service to help people in Somerset access appropriate mental health support quickly and easily, providing the help you need when you really need it.
 Once referred you will be contacted by a wellbeing coordinator to talk about your situation and identify the service that most suits your needs.